Mrbysco/SimpleTeleportersReforged/src/main/resources/assets/simpleteleporters/guides/simpleteleporters/guide/ender_shard.md

   - Clicking on a Teleporter binds to one block above it (so you land on top)
   - Otherwise, binds to the clicked face of the block

+## Upgrading

+Ender Shards can only teleport within the same dimension.
+To enable **cross-dimensional teleportation**, upgrade your Ender Shard to an <ItemLink id="simpleteleporters:enhanced_ender_shard" /> at a Smithing Table using an Echo Shard.

+The linked position is preserved during the upgrade!

 ## Tips

 - Keep spare unlinked Ender Shards for quickly setting up new teleport destinations